prometheusresearch/baseline-codebase/src/rex.core/README.rst

         ``sdist`` are extended to support this parameter.
 On installation, static files are copied to directory ``<base>/share/rex/<package>``.

-    ``rex_init``
+    ``rex_download``
-        This parameter refers to the module to be executed when the application is initialized.
-Use it for packages that define any extensions such as settings definitions or HTTP commands.
+        This parameter specifies external dependencies to be downloaded when the package is installed.
+It maps a target directory to a list of URLs which should populate the target directory.

 ``src/rex/__init__.py``
     This file must declare a namespace package::